Constraining dark matter interactions mediated by a light scalar with white dwarfs: Results and discussion

-To compute the DM capture rate, we have used the oldest WD observed in the globular cluster M4~\cite{2009ApJ...697..965B} corresponding to a WD of $M_\star=1.38\,\rm M_\odot$ and $R_\star=8.7\times10^2\,\rm km$.
 If DM is present in M4, the expected DM density is very large when compared to the DM in the Solar vicinity, which enhances the capture rate.
 Using a Navarro-Frenk-White profile to model the DM halo, the DM density in M4 is expected to be as large as $\rho_\chi=798\,\rm GeVcm^{-3}$~\cite{McCullough:2010ai}.
 The exact values of the star and DM dispersion velocities for WDs in M4 are unknown.
 We assume the star velocity to be $v_\star=20\,\rm km\,s^{-1}$ while the dispersion velocity is found to be less than $v_d=8\,\rm km\,s^{-1}$~\cite{McCullough:2010ai}.

-We consider a WD made entirely of Carbon-12.
-Using the Salpeter equation of state~\cite{1961ApJ134669S,1961ApJ134683H} coupled with the Tolman--Oppenheimer--Volkoff (TOV) equation, we model the inner structure of the WD.
-We obtain the radial profiles for the target number density $n_T(r)$ and the WD escape velocity $v_e(r)$.
 This allows us to compute the capture rate in the optically thin limit given in Eq.~\eqref{eq:Cthin}.
 Nonetheless, we should not exceed the threshold cross-section $\sigma_{th}$ to compute the DM-ion interaction limits using the capture rate in the thin limit.
 Furthermore, for the DM mass range studied here, the capture process is successful after a single scattering~\cite{Bell:2021fye}.\footnote{This is true for DM masses below a threshold DM mass which in the case of a WD of $M_\star=1.38\,\rm M_\odot$ the threshold mass is $m_{th}\sim 10^4$ GeV~\cite{Bell:2021fye}.}

 The DM capture and annihilation rates are already in equilibrium in the oldest WDs~\cite{Bertone:2007ae}.
 This means that the DM annihilation rate is equal to the capture rate $C$ given in Eq.~\eqref{eq:Cthin}.
 Hence, the heating luminosity observed at a distance is estimated to be,